Hello Dr. X,

-I have been modeling nature from a speculative starting point of equal and opposite immutable charged Planck spheres.
+I have been modeling nature from a speculative starting point of equal and opposite immutable point charges.
 It is turning out really well.
 No woo.
 Lots of insight.
 Would you be interested in having a conversation about my research?
 I can provide reasonable compensation for your time.
 The reluctance of scientists to engage is very difficult to overcome and I am worried that I may never get through.
 My work is at http://jmarkmorris.com and it is called Neoclassical Physics and Quantum Gravity.

 J Mark Morris